Intensive support shelter

-Asylum seekers stay in the enforcement and supervision centre (htl) in Hoogeveen, if they caused a lot of nuisance in a reception centre: vandalism, bullying, aggression, and frequent breach of the house rules.
-The COA imposes a so-called htl measure on these nuisance-causing residents.
+Asylum seekers stay in the enforcement and supervision centre (htl) in Hoogeveen, if they caused a lot of trouble in a reception centre: vandalism, bullying, aggression, and frequent breach of the house rules.
+The COA imposes a so-called htl measure on these trouble-causing residents.
 They are then temporarily no longer allowed to live in a reception centre.
 By taking this measure, we show that we do not tolerate their behaviour and ensure that the reception centres are a safe and pleasant place to live.

 The enforcement and supervision centre has room for 50 asylum seekers.
 They stay here for up to 3 months.

 The asylum seekers take a compulsory intensive daily programme.
 We confront the troublemakers with the behaviour they display and enable them to improve it.
 To this purpose, they take the behavioural training programmes, such as the 'Choosing change' programme by the Custodial Institutions Agency.